njam/citygml-to-3dtiles/README.md

 The purpose of this JavaScript code is to read CityGML files, extract objects (like buildings), and write the corresponding meshes as a [batched 3D model](https://github.com/AnalyticalGraphicsInc/3d-tiles/blob/master/TileFormats/Batched3DModel/README.md) in the *3D Tiles* spec.
 Each building will become a *feature*, and its attributes will be stored in the *3D Tiles batch table*.
+For more information see [docs/background.md](docs/background.md).

 The code for writing *3D Tiles* files is based on the [3D Tiles Samples Generator](https://github.com/AnalyticalGraphicsInc/3d-tiles-tools/tree/master/samples-generator).